aisingapore/TagUI/src/media/initial_release.md

-debug|show run-time backend messages from PhantomJS for detailed tracing and logging quiet|run without output except for explicit output (echo / show / check / api / errors etc) test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TA.Gui dynamic tx('selector') usable)
+debug|show run-time backend messages from PhantomJS for detailed tracing and logging quiet|run without output except for explicit output (echo / show / check / api / errors etc) test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html) (TA.Gui dynamic tx('selector') usable) input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9

 Tip - if you have issue running visible automation using Firefox/SlimerJS [check this setting](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox)

 ### BY SCHEDULING
-To schedule an automation flow in crontab, for example at 8am daily
+To schedule an automation flow in crontab (macOS/Linux), for example at 8am daily
 ```
 0 8 * * * /full_path_on_your_server/tagui flow_filename option(s)
 ```

+Tip - for Windows, use Task Scheduler instead (search schedule from Start Menu)

 ### CHROME EXTENSION
 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/tagui-web-automation/egdllmehgfgjebhlkjmcnhiocfcidnjk/) to use TA.Gui Chrome web browser extension for recording automation flows.
 TA.Gui Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
 To start recording your automation flows, simply click TA.Gui icon on your Chrome toolbar.
 Right-click for shortcuts to various TA.Gui steps, such as capturing webpage or element screenshot.